Seed: Seed records

+Seed laws

+Seed laws govern the production and marketing of seeds, for example the United Kingdom's Plant Varieties and Seeds Act 1964, and the Seed Law of the People's Republic of China, adopted in 2021.
+The first French law concerned with seed quality control was passed in 1905 and modern France is considered to have particularly restrictive seed legislation.
+In 2007, the European Union (EU) began to develop new seed legislation, intended to "improve" the rules for the marketing of seeds and plant material, while a European Court of Justice ruling in 2012 imposed restrictions on the regulation of seed sales in the EU.
+Laws in Kenya which restricted farmers' abilities to use their own seeds were declared unconstitutional by the High Court of Kenya in 2025, and the UK-based development charity CAFOD has suggested that the success of campaigners in Kenya has set "a positive precedent to challenge similar laws in other countries".
+CAFOD has also expressed criticism of the role of financial institutions, including the World Bank, who support the adoption of seed laws which embed control of the world's seeds "in the hands of a few giant corporations" instead of small-scale farmers.
+The charity comments that "this Kenya law has not been directly pushed by the World Bank, [but] it is part of the same "logic of profit" supported by them.
+Similarly, Caritas Zambia has raised concerns about the World Bank's role in supporting the adoption of Zambian legislation on seed use.

 In religion

 The Book of Genesis in the Old Testament begins with an explanation of how all plant forms began:

 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
 And the earth brought forth grass, and herb yielding seed after its kind, and the tree yielding fruit, whose seed was in itself, after its kind: and God saw that it was good.
 And the evening and the morning were the third day.

+In the New Testament, seeds figure in several of Jesus' parables, such as his parable of a mustard seed and the story of the sower "who went out to sow".
-The Quran speaks of seed germination thus:

-It is Allah Who causeth the seed-grain and the date-stone to split and sprout.
+The Quran speaks of seed germination thus:It is Allah Who causeth the seed-grain and the date-stone to split and sprout.
 He causeth the living to issue from the dead, and He is the one to cause the dead to issue from the living.
 That is Allah: then how are ye deluded away from the truth?